 Bonds fund a variety of projects including building bridges and product launches.

 Generally, bonds are low-risk investments.
-They aren’t risk-free.
+However, they aren’t risk-free.

-Securities refer to many kinds of investments including stocks, bonds and mutual funds.
-Securities are intangible assets – not physical.
-Metals are not securities.
-However, if you buy precious metal stock, that’s a security.
+Securities refer to many kinds of investments including stocks, bonds, and mutual funds.
+Securities are intangible assets, not physical.
+Metals are not securities, h

 Commodities are physical goods like coffee, gold, oil, metals (gold and silver) or cotton.